kandukurisowmyareddy/MLflow-project/README.md

-# MLflow Experiment Tracking
+# MLflow Experiment Tracking and Model Versioning

-This project demonstrates using MLflow for experiment tracking.
+This project demonstrates how to use MLflow for:

+- Experiment tracking (parameters, metrics)
+- Artifact logging (trained datasets, models)
+- Model versioning (with MLflow Model Registry)

+We use the **Iris dataset** and train **Random Forest Classifiers** with different hyperparameters.

 ## Files